Breastfeeding on Demand

 Remember, you cannot spoil your child by comforting them.

 With its ergonomic design and comfortable waistband, Tushbaby provides optimal support for you and your baby.
 Say goodbye to shoulder and back pain from traditional carriers, as Tushbaby evenly distributes your baby's weight, relieving strain and promoting better posture.

 Coping With Feeding on Demand

-- Frequency of feeds become less, within the first month.
+- The frequency of feeds becomes less within the first month.
 In other words, it does get easier.

-- Breastfeeding your baby in a sling: Give your baby easy access to your breasts, all day long.
+- Breastfeeding your baby in a sling: Give your baby easy access to your breasts all day.

 - Stay at home with your baby for as long as you can.
 Cue feeding is not always possible when returning to work.

-- Breastfeed in public if you have to, there are ways of doing it discreetly, for those that are worried about this.
+- Breastfeed in public if you have to; there are ways of doing it discreetly for those worried about this.